tgdev/animate-sass/README.md

 ###Helpers

+####Base Styles

+The `_animate.scss` file includes a base sass file that contains the base css rules for animate.sass to work.

 ####Mixins
 There are a couple of [Sass mixins](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins) that some of the modules use to generate the necessary compiled css.